 Yes, a medical examination may be required to process the pet insurance application.
 The insurance company will likely require a veterinary professional to assess the health of your pet and certify what you have put on the paper or electronic application.
 You should also expect that the cost of that medical examination by a veterinary professional will be borne by you -- not the insurance company.
 The medical examination could require more than just a quick once over by the vet.
 Blood work, radiography (x-rays) and perhaps even CT or MRI imaging studies may be required to document certain conditions or the lack of them.
 Again, expect the costs of all of those tests to likely be borne by your budget -- not the insurance company.

 Some insurance companies require that certain vaccinations for certain specific conditions be obtained or boosted.
 If you have been keeping up with your pet’s normal routine health condition vaccinations, and the boosters associated with those vaccinations, then that particular requirement of the application process probably won’t be a problem.
 But, if you have been lax in this area, either not getting them at all or not keeping up with the required boosters to keep them up-to-date, or if you have acquired a rescue animal for whom you have no good health records, you could experience additional costs associated with the application process and your desire to obtain health insurance for your pet.

 Add Some Questions to Your List

-As you can see, the research involved in the decision making process was only part of the story.
+As you can see, the research involved in the decision-making process was only part of the story.
 If you haven’t made the decision about which plan or company will work best for you, take a step back and add some new questions to your ever-growing list.
-Since not all insurance companies have the same requirements in the application process, it is in your best interests to be sure you know what is involved in the application process, especially as those requirements may add to your costs and the timing of your insurance application.
+Since not all insurance companies have the same requirements in the application process, it is in your best interest to be sure you know what is involved in the application process, especially as those requirements may add to your costs and the timing of your insurance application.
 Asking any and all pertinent questions now, before you sign on the dotted line, will go a long way toward avoiding an expensive “surprise” down the road.